-We have audited the financial report of J Hutchinson Pty Ltd (the Entity), which comprises the statement of financial position as at 30 June 2023, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial report, including a summary of significant accounting policies, and managements' assertion statement.
+We have audited the financial report of J Hutchinson Pty Ltd (the Entity), which comprises the statement of financial position as at 30 June 2024, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial report, including material accounting policy information and managements' assertion statement.

-In our opinion the accompanying financial report presents fairly, in all material respects, the financial position of the Entity as at 30 June 2023 and of its financial performance and its cash flows for the year then ended in accordance with the basis of accounting described in note 1.
+In our opinion the accompanying financial report presents fairly, in all material respects, the financial position of the Entity as at 30 June 2024 and of its financial performance and its cash flows for the year then ended in accordance with the basis of accounting described in note 1.